MatthewChow03/drone-motion-detector/README.md

 **Insert image of a flip spike here**

-The algorithm is 4 steps:
+The algorithm is 3 steps:
 1. Check starting orientation
 2. Detect transition to inverse orientation
 3. Confirm return to original orientation
-4. Buffer the subsequent data points

 #### Alternative Solution to Detect Flips